Canada–Turks and Caicos Islands relations

-The potential annexation of the Turks and Caicos Islands by Canada is a recurring proposal on the future political status of the island territory.
-The islands are currently a British Overseas Territory under the sovereignty of the United Kingdom.
+The potential political association of the Turks and Caicos Islands along with Canada is a recurring topic perennially discussed at times in various cross sections of society of both nations, and usually emerging in discourse during northern hemispheric winter.
+The islands are currently a British Overseas Territory under the sovereignty of the United Kingdom which covers the territory's foreign affairs and national defence.

-The idea has occasionally been discussed at both the federal and provincial levels in Canada.
-While the Canadian government has previously indicated that it would be open to exploring methods of increasing economic and social ties with the Turks and Caicos, there has been no official statement from the Canadian government on the notion of transferring sovereignty over the territory from the United Kingdom.
+The idea of annexation has occasionally been discussed at both the federal and provincial levels in Canada.
+While the Canadian government has previously indicated that it would be open to exploring methods of increasing economic and social ties with the Turks and Caicos, there has been no official statement on opening discussion from the Canadian government on the notion of transferring sovereignty over the territory from the United Kingdom.

-There is no recent public opinion polling indicating support (or lack thereof) to the idea of annexation, nor a consensus in either nation on how it would happen.
+There have been informal media polls on the matter but no official public opinion polling indicating support (or lack thereof) to the idea of annexation, nor a consensus in either nation on how it would happen.
 Furthermore, significant socioeconomic, diplomatic, constitutional, and political hurdles would need to be overcome to achieve incorporation of the islands, which has raised questions on its feasibility.